bullhorn/rest-api-docs/source/includes/_entity.md

 }
 ```

+Use a DELETE request to delete a version on an effective-dated entity.
+When you delete a version, it is hard-deleted from the database but edit history for that version is not deleted.
+When attempting to delete the only version(s) of an effective-dated entity, we block the hard deletion and instead cause the root entity to be soft-deleted to remove it from the user's view in the user interface while maintaining historical context for how it was used.

 ### Read a version
 There are multiple ways to read an effective-dated entity and the versions on it.
 All of these involve making a GET request as described below.